 Fold the opposite side under as well and press, creating a neat triangle under the upper placket.

 This area can now be quite thick – grade seams as necessary to reduce bulk.
-Ensure the seam allowance of the under placket is laying flat on the right side of the shirt.
+Ensure the seam allowance of the under placket is flat on the right side of the shirt.
 You will be enclosing it shortly with stitching.

 You can now pin the bottom of the placket tower into place, but I prefer to use a fabric glue stick.
 You have to do some tight sewing in this area and it’s easier to do so without pins in the way.
 Make sure the under placket seam allowance is also secured underneath upper tower placket.